cs164spring2019/VM/README.md

 ### Extra features:

-* **Adding a bridge network or NAT in bionic**.
+* **Adding a bridge network or host-only network in ubuntu**.
 The default ubuntu image does not come with secondary NIC, so you will only have the private network on `enp0s3`.
 You can add `-b`, to enable bridged networking or `--ip 192.168.33.100` to enable a NAT network with a static ip.

   Update your script to copy the following to `/etc/netplan/52-bridge.yaml` on your VM.